 Staff throughout the resort are noteworthy for their friendly and helpful manner.

 Conference/banqueting 250/220; business centre, secretarial services, free broadband wi/fi.
 Golf (2x18); leisure centre, swimming pool; spa, beauty/treatment rooms, walking, garden.

 What were once two restaurants is now one bright, spacious brasserie with lovely leafy vistas over the golf course (though there’s more atmosphere in the end room with the fireplace).

-Food is both ambitious and contemporary, with a pleasing emphasis on local produce, and separate vegetarian and gluten free menus are offered.
+The decor is cleanlined and modern and the food is both ambitious and contemporary.
+There is a pleasing emphasis on seasonality and local produce (food sourced within a 60 mile radius if possible, although not very detailed on menus), and separate vegetarian and gluten free menus are offered.

 At its best a meal here can be a real highlight.
 Good cooking is seen in well executed dishes like a pretty starter of St Tola Goat Cheese Mousse Black Olive Tuile, Beetroot & Thyme Panacotta, and perhaps a main course 'Taste of Kilmullen Lamb' - Loin, Cutlet & Slow Cooked Leg, with Fondant Potato, Black Garlic, Salsify, Cabbage, Lamb Jus.